Woodberry

 Woodberry has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends anticipate lower quartile growth of Australian non-metropolitan areas, with the area expected to grow by 43 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 1.7% in total over the 17 years.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to Woodberry for years 2032 to 2041.
+Future population trends anticipate lower quartile growth for Australian non-metropolitan areas, with Woodberry expected to grow by 46 persons to 2041, reflecting a gain of approximately 1.6% in total over the 17 years.

 Frequently Asked Questions - Population